Nov 21, 2024

 • Persons with 20 or more years at MCC 16 Annual Leave Days

 Annual leave credit for staff will be recorded at the end of each month.
 There is no maximum accumulation allowance.
-Upon termination of employment, Meridian Community College will pay for no more than 30 days of accumulated personal leave, as allowed by State Law for state employees in Section 25-3-93 of the Mississippi code.
-The amount paid shall equal the employee’s daily rate of pay times the accumulated number of days earned, not to exceed 30.
-After the budget process, the employees’ hourly wage is determined by dividing the annual salary by 2,080 hours.
+Upon termination of employment, Meridian Community College will pay for no more than 240 hours of accumulated personal leave, as allowed by State Law for state employees in Section 25-3-93 of the Mississippi code.
+The amount paid shall equal the employee’s daily rate of pay times the accumulated number of days earned, not to exceed 240 hours.
+After the budget process, the employee’s hourly wage is determined by dividing the annual salary by 2,080 hours.
 Any new employees hired after this time on an hourly basis are hired based on an hourly wage.
-Therefore the daily rate for hourly staff positions is calculated by multiplying the hourly wage times 8.
-Unused personal leave in excess of 30 days shall be counted as creditable service for the purposes of the retirement system as provided in Section 25-11-103 and 25-13-5.
+Therefore, the daily rate for hourly staff positions is calculated by multiplying the hourly wage by 8.
+Unused personal leave in excess of 240 hours shall be counted as creditable service for the purposes of the retirement system as provided in Sections 25-11-103 and 25-13-5.
 (Board approved 4/11/98) Leave records are maintained in the Business Office.
 While these are available for information, questions should be directed to the employee’s immediate supervisor.

 Annual leave requests should be based upon a mutual review of program needs by the employee and the immediate supervisor.
-Employees are not allowed to use more than 160 hours of annual leave within a 3-month period without prior written approval from the President or completing a FMLA form with the Human Resources department.
-(Revised 09/12/2023)
+Employees are not allowed to use more than 160 hours of annual leave within a 3-month period without prior written approval from the President or completing an FMLA form with the Human Resources department.

-As required by the Family Medical Leave Act (FMLA), MCC provides 12 weeks of Family Medical Leave.
+As the Family Medical Leave Act (FMLA) requires, MCC provides 12 weeks of Family Medical Leave.
 However, the 12 weeks of FMLA leave INCLUDES any annual leave earned and is NOT in addition to earned leave.

 5.10.4 Military Leave